Apply to Face Blog

 • I do measure the rolls to get them roughly even.

-• When cutting use a sharp knife and try not to squash the dough as you saw
+• If cutting with a knife then use a sharp knife and try not to squash the dough as you cut.

 Second Prove